Bundobust Manchester, 61 Piccadilly, Manchester, M1 2AG – Visit Now

 Even better is the Gobi Mushroom Manchurian.
 This Indo-Chinese fusion features soft but thick pakoras made from mushroom and cauliflower, coated with a fiercely addictive sticky sweet sauce.
 This sauce makes it more Chinese than Indian, similar to a toned-down, less calorific take on sweet and sour chicken.
-If you’re looking for the junk food option, this is it and, to paraphrase Teri Hatcher in Seinfeld, it’s spectacular.
+If you’re looking for the junk food option at Bundobust Manchester, this is it and, to paraphrase Teri Hatcher in Seinfeld, it’s spectacular.

 Chole Saag is a fine dish for fans of chickpeas and spinach.
 It’s a dark green curry sauce, with a liberal sprinkling of softened chickpeas and a delicious puri, a paper thin deep-fried bread.
 The sauce delivers a kick but it’s a deep, comforting heat rather than spice for the sake of spice.

 Despite being billed as a new dish, Paneer Kadai is billed as a staff favourite.
 And for good reason.
 Mid-sized cubes of paneer cheese drowning in a red curry sauce made from red pepper, tomato, cinnamon and fenugreek.
 This is another must-try dish, rich in flavour, but unsurprisingly not one of the healthier options.